null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/ryoshu_seven.png)
 ![](charts/ryoshu_seven_prime.png)

 Sevens Ryoshu completes the low rarity clash god trio with L Faust and Shi Don.
-Her raw damage is more concentrated in S3 and lower overall than either of them, but more or less successfully compensates for that with powerful kit effects.
+Her raw damage is more concentrated in S3 and lower overall than either of them.
+But, she successfully compensates for that with kit effects powerful enough to make her the best slash support in the game.
 Besides that, her skill effects also press the advantage of her frequent clash wins by giving her even more power and damage.

 Aside from the seemingly obligatory miserable S1, she also lacks an evade, reducing her viability in low-sinner teams.